OpenVidu/openvidu.io-docs/docs/deployment/custom-certificate.md

 ------------------

 You will need a Java keystore (**.jks**).
 Check [Get JKS from CRT and KEY](#get-jks-from-crt-and-key) section to see how to get it from your certificate's files.
-In order to use your JKS, just set the following values for the these properties on launch:
+In order to use your JKS, just set the following values for these properties on launch:

 - server.ssl.key-store
 - server.ssl.key-store-password